MODM Clinical Database Management

 Principle of comparative analysis

-Different ratios: financial, economic, cash flow
+Different ratios: Financial, economic, cash flow

-Know how to analyze the profitability, solvency and liquidity of an economic activity (industrial company).
+Know how to analyze the profitability, solvency, and liquidity of an economic activity (industrial company).

-2. Quality Control and Quality Assurance (2h)
+2. Quality Control and Quality Assurance (2 hours)

-4. Management of deviations and non-conformities (2h)
+4. Management of deviations and non-conformities (2 hours)

-5. Continuous improvement: Corrective and preventive actions (2h)
+5. Continuous improvement: Corrective and preventive actions (2 hours)

-3h TD: Non-conformity - CAPA
+3-hour tutorial: Non-conformity – CAPA

-Safety: 6 hrs CM
+Safety: 6 hours CM

 Introduction to ICPE